durrcommasteven/durrcommasteven.github.io/_posts/2025-01-10-power_laws_exps_bathrooms.md

 \rho(t_{0}) \;=\; \Bigl(1 + \frac{1}{\gamma}\Bigr)\; T_{\min}^{\,\bigl(1 + \tfrac{1}{\gamma}\bigr)}\, t_{0}^{\,\bigl(1 - \tfrac{1}{\gamma}\bigr)}\; \Gamma\!\Bigl(-\bigl(1 + \tfrac{1}{\gamma}\bigr),\,\frac{T_{\min}}{t_{0}}\Bigr) \quad \text{for } t_{0} > 0.
 $$

-where we used the "upper incomplete gamma function"
+where we used the "upper incomplete" gamma function

 $$
 \Gamma(a, z) = \int_z^\infty t^{a-1} e^{-t} dt
 $$

-(don't worry, I had never heard of the "upper incomplete gamma function" either).
+(don't worry, I had never heard of the "upper incomplete" version of the gamma function either).

 What this is saying then, is that a bunch of exponentials, with their characteristic times distributed in a power law way, gives us a power law distribution in time.